Subscribe to the Gaunty Rundown!

 By Ilana van der Merwe, October 6 2024—

-Influenza vaccines, or better known as flu shots, commonly start their roll out within the early weeks of October.
+Influenza vaccines, or better known as flu shots, are commonly rolled out within the early weeks of October.
 With only 44 per cent of the eligible Canadians receiving shots in the 2023-24 season, it is the hope of many health care providers that this number increases for this flu season.

 Speaking with the Gauntlet this fall, full-time pharmacist at Varsity Pharmacy Stacy Galas emphasized the ease and essentiality of getting the annual flu shot as a student or campus goer starting Oct.
 15